 Who are we?

-St. Bede’s is a tiny but faithful mission congregation of Christians in the classical or “Continuing” Anglican tradition, specifically the United Episcopal Church of North America.
+St. Bede’s is a community of Christians in the classical or “Continuing” Anglican tradition, specifically the United Episcopal Church of North America.
+We practice traditional, orthodox, Biblical Christianity (or as C.S.
+Lewis put it, “Mere Christianity“) in its Anglican expression.
 We hold to the standard of doctrine, discipline, and worship contained in the historic Prayer Book tradition (1549-1662 in the UK, 1789-1928 in the US), which for the United States is found in the Book of Common Prayer 1928, together with the Thirty-nine Articles of Religion.

-That said, we do not consider the Bible to be a textbook of either history or science; that is not its purpose.
-We are also grateful for the faculty of human reason, one of many gifts of our benevolent and bountiful Creator, and encourage its exercise.
-God is Truth as well as Love, and – understood correctly – faith and reason cannot be at odds.
+In addition, we are grateful for the faculty of human reason, one of many gifts of our benevolent and bountiful Creator, and encourage its due and proper exercise.
+God is Truth as well as Love, and – understood correctly – faith and reason cannot be at odds, as expressed by Sir William Bragg, a Nobel laureate and devout Christian, in the image to the right.

 Together with the lectionary (Epistles and Gospels) and Psalms contained within the 1928 BCP, which are primarily based on the Coverdale translation, our primary scriptural translation is the King James Version – not because we believe it to be the only or even necessarily most precise translation, but for the beauty and reverence of its language and the long history of its use in English worship.
-It is also significant due to the fact that its Old Testament is based on the Septuagint, the text used by Our Lord himself, rather than the Masoretic text, as are most later English translations.
+It is also significant due to the fact that its Old Testament is based on the Septuagint – the text used by Our Lord Himself, and His Apostles – rather than the Masoretic text, as are most later English translations.

-The Mission Parish of St. Bede the Venerable, a.k.a.
-St. Bede’s Traditional Anglican Mission or simply “St. Bede’s,” strives to “worship the Lord in the beauty of holiness” (Psalm 96:9), through dignified, reverent, and joyful worship, clear moral standards applied with compassion, and a warm, friendly, and welcoming attitude.
+St. Bede’s Traditional Anglican Mission, a.k.a. the Oratory of St. Bede the Venerable, or simply “St. Bede’s,” strives to “worship the Lord in the beauty of holiness” (Psalm 96:9), through dignified, reverent, and beautiful worship, clear moral standards applied with compassion, and a warm, friendly, and welcoming attitude.
 We hope you’ll join us!

 Who was St. Bede the Venerable?